jaccomoc/jactl/docs/pages/language-guide.md

 ## Variables

-A variable in Jacsal is a symbol that is used to refer to a value.
+A variable in Jactl is a symbol that is used to refer to a value.
 Variables are declared by specifying a type followed by their name and an optional expression to use as an initial value for the variable.
 If no initialization expression is given then the default value for that type is assigned.